angelbujalance/Alzhemier-Classification/README.md

 #### -- Project Status: [Completed]

 ## Project Intro/Objective
-The purpose of this project is to create a model capable of identify Alzheimer patients from brain data.
-The main goal is to train a model with high sensitivity.
+The purpose of this project is to create a model capable of identifying Alzheimer patients from brain data.
+The main goal is to train a model with high sensitivity to be sure that most of the patients with Alzheimer receive the correct diagnosis.

 ### Methods Used